 Mike Rupiper

 Mike has been a watershed resident since 2007.
 He is an environmental engineer and planner by profession, and a canoeist and native plant enthusiast by passion.
-In addition to volunteering with Friends of Starkweather Creek, Mike conducts water quality monitoring on the creek with the Rock River Coalition and is on the Clean Lakes Alliance Community Board.
+In addition to volunteering with Friends of Starkweather Creek, Mike has conducted water quality monitoring on the creek with the Rock River Coalition and has served on the Clean Lakes Alliance Community Board.

 In Memoriam: Carl Landsness